sustainability-mila/sustainability-mila.github.io/index.md

 # Attendance

 - When: The Mila GFlowNet Workshop consists of a three-full-day conference at Mila from November 8-10, 2023.
+  - Day 1: (optional) refresher on statistics, probabilistic and generative modeling
+  - Day 2: An introduction to the theory of GFlowNets
+  - Day 3: An overview of existing applications

 - Where: